effieguenther/portfolio-website/README.md

-# Welcome to my portfolio website code!
+## Welcome to my portfolio website code!

-I'm showcasing the code to my portfolio website as an example of my skills.
-At the moment it is still a work in progress.

-Visit the website here: effie-guenther.com
+Visit the website here: [effie-guenther.com](https://effie-guenther.com)

-## libraries and frameworks used
+### libraries and frameworks used

-React <br />
+React
+React-spring
-Redux <br />
+Redux
-Bootstrap <br />
+Bootstrap
-Reactstrap <br />
+Reactstrap
-Font Awesome <br />
+Font Awesome

+### overview

+A simple SPA React App which displays my coding projects in a visually appealing way.
+The header contains buttons which toggle the state of the active component.
+React spring creates animations which are triggered as the components enter and leave the DOM.
+Another button in the header toggles the theme between 'light' and 'dark'.
+While this could have easily been achieved with a useState hook due to the fact that there is no true navigation, I chose to store the theme state with Redux for a little extra practice.